1959 Malayan general election

 General elections were held in the Federation of Malaya on Wednesday, 19 August 1959 for members of the first Parliament of the Federation of Malaya, the first parliamentary election in Malaya.
 It was the third national-wide election held in Malaya since the end of World War II.
-Malaya later formed Malaysia with three other states in 1963.
+This would be the last Malayan election, before the country was superseded by Malaysia with three other states of Sarawak, Sabah and Singapore in 1963.
 Voting took place in all 104 parliamentary constituencies of Malaya, each electing one Member of Parliament to the Dewan Rakyat, the dominant house of Parliament.
-Voter turnout was 73%.
+Voter turnout was 73.34%.